Statue of Liberty (New York, USA) - statue, monument, symbol

 - Other building names: Statue of Liberty, "Wolność opromieniająca świat"

-- Building type: Monument, Observatory
+- Building types: Monument, Observatory

-- Architectural style: Realistic neoclassicism
+- Architectural styles: Realistic neoclassicism

 - Material: Steel, copper